Qatar entry requirements for Colombia passport holders

 Frequently asked questions

-The visa on arrival for Colombian passport holders is valid for 30 days.
-It is not extendable, so plan to leave or apply for a different visa if you need more time.
+The waiver is valid for 30 days from the date of entry.
+It is not extendable, so if you need to stay longer, you'll have to leave and re-enter or apply for a different visa type.

-You will likely be denied boarding by the airline or refused entry by Qatari immigration.
+You'll likely be denied boarding by the airline or refused entry by Qatari immigration.
+The 6-month validity rule is strictly enforced.
 Renew your passport before traveling.
-No exceptions are made for this requirement.

 Official sources